Frequently Asked Questions – Peppermint Shrimp & Aiptasia Control

 What species of peppermint shrimp do you sell?

-We breed and supply Lysmata boggessi, a scientifically verified peppermint shrimp species proven to consume Aiptasia anemones.
-All shrimp are captive bred here in the UK and correctly identified to ensure consistent performance and species purity.
+We breed and supply Lysmata boggessi — a peppermint shrimp species scientifically verified to consume Aiptasia anemones.
+Every shrimp is captive-bred here in the UK and correctly identified to ensure consistent behaviour and species purity.

 Will Lysmata boggessi eat Aiptasia?

 Yes.
-Multiple peer-reviewed studies confirm that Lysmata boggessi reliably preys on Aiptasia under the right conditions.
-Our breeding stock has been carefully selected for this behaviour and shows consistent results in reef systems.
+Multiple peer-reviewed studies confirm L. boggessi is effective at consuming Aiptasia under suitable conditions.
+Our breeding stock has been selected for this trait and shows strong feeding behaviour in reef tanks.

 Why do some peppermint shrimp ignore Aiptasia?

-No biological control can be guaranteed in every tank, but we supply only the species proven to do so in peer-reviewed studies.
-Our shrimp are bred and selected from stock known to exhibit strong Aiptasia-feeding behaviour.
-When used correctly, they offer a natural, low-risk method for managing infestations.
+No biological control is guaranteed in every tank.
+However, we supply only the species backed by scientific evidence, bred from known Aiptasia-feeding lines.
+When used correctly, these shrimp offer a reliable, low-risk natural control method.

 Can I keep peppermint shrimp with fish?